The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks

-Finally, we demonstrated that the topological structure of scientific and technological knowledge encodes information that is not captured by existing measures and models.
-Associations between our measures of higher-order structure and common, lower-order measures of network characteristics are typically low.
+Finally, we demonstrated that the topology of scientific and technological knowledge encodes information that is not captured by existing measures.
+Associations between our characterizations of higher-order structure and common, lower-order measures of network properties are typically small.
 Moreover, the variation in higher-order structure we observe cannot be described by simple small-world or preferential-attachment models.
 This finding suggests that the patterns we observe are unlikely to be artifacts of the data or underlying network structure.
 We further demonstrated that the distribution of topological holes in the knowledge network of a field is more predictive of hit publications than a host of other factors, including lower-order network measures.
-Taken together, these results provide compelling evidence that our measures of higher order structure capture variation that is not captured using current approaches.
+Taken together, these results provide compelling evidence that our measures of higher-order structure capture variation that is not captured using traditional approaches.

-Our findings should be understood within the context of several limitations.
+Our findings are subject to several limitations.
 First, while our assessments of knowledge networks in technology were based on all patents granted by the USPTO, our analysis of science was limited to journals published by the APS.
-Thus, more work needs to be done to evaluate whether and to what degree our findings using the APS data generalize to larger databases that cover a broader array of academic disciplines.
-Second, although our findings suggest that algebraic topology offers an exciting new lens for the study of knowledge networks, computational constraints currently limit their application to very large databases.
+Thus, work needs to be done to evaluate whether our findings using the APS data generalize to databases that cover more academic disciplines.
+Second, although our findings suggest that algebraic topology offers an exciting lens for the study of knowledge networks, computational constraints currently limit their application to very large databases.
 Finally, our regression analyses are based on observational data, and therefore our findings on the relationship between higher-order structure and various outcomes should not be interpreted as indicating causal relationships.